amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 Now lets move on to getting the functionality of the window to work.

-Lets keep the functionality in a separate, which is a best practice, so code can be well organised.
+Lets keep the functionality in a separate file, which is a best practice, so code can be well organised.

-Create a new file beside main.py and name it func.py
+Create a new file beside `main.py` and name it `func.py`

 > func.py
 >